wp-plugins/simple-social-buttons/readme.txt

 = Why use this plugin? =

-This plugin automatically adds the Facebook Like button, Google plus one +1 and Twitter share button for each post on your blog.
+This plugin automatically adds the Facebook Like button, Google plus one +1, Twitter share button and Pinterest Pin for each post on your blog.
 This is the simples and effective way to promote your blog in social media networks.

 = How about support? =